There are a number of ANDREWS families in the area and it is highly likely they are related.

 A subsidy may be available to assist a suitable yDNA candidate.

+With the explosion of interest in DNA testing the following charts and comments are well out of date and it is rather hard to keep track.
 An extract of that overall ANDREWS project that is of relevance to this research may be found on DNASurnames.

 It's not only the ANDREWS males that can have the DNA fun - ANY descendant has autosomal DNA.